cdunn-dev/Vici-Frontend/packages/vici-native/ViciMVP_New/CLEAN_BUILD_PLAN.md

    - [x] Test the updated view in the simulator ✅
    - [x] Add logging to debug API connectivity ✅
    - [x] Add refresh mechanism for manual data reload ✅
+   - [x] Enhance error handling in the UI ✅
    - [ ] Configure and verify backend API access
    - [ ] Debug any issues with API connectivity
-   - [ ] Enhance error handling in the UI

 2. **Move to other views**
    - [ ] Update AskViciView to use real data models